 This also creates a third task.
 This is used to test semaphore usage from an ISR and does nothing interesting.

-Two of the created suicidal tasks kill one other suicidal task before killing themselves - leaving just the original task remaining.
+Two of the created suicidal tasks delete one other suicidal task before deleting themselves - leaving just the original task remaining.

-The creator task must be spawned after all of the other demo application tasks as it keeps a check on the number of tasks under the scheduler control.
-The number of tasks it expects to see running should never be greater than the number of tasks that were in existence when the creator task was spawned, plus one set of four suicidal tasks.
+The creator task must be spawned after all of the other demo application tasks as it keeps a check on the number of tasks under the RTOS scheduler control.
+The number of tasks it expects to see running should never be greater than the number of tasks that were in existence when the creator task was spawned, plus one set of four suicidal tasks, plus the Idle task, and optionally the timer service task.
 If this number is exceeded an error is flagged.

 The controller task is in two sections.
 The first section controls and monitors the continuous count task.
 When this section is operational the limited count task is suspended.
 Likewise, the second section controls and monitors the limited count task.
 When this section is operational the continuous count task is suspended.